Founding director John Eckenrode and others discuss the mission of the BCTR and the legacy of Urie Bronfenbrenner

 The Bronfenbrenner Center for Translational Research (BCTR) in the College of Human Ecology (CHE) capitalizes on one of the most dynamic and exciting recent developments in the scientific community: the new emphasis on translational research (TR) as a means to more closely link the twin missions of research and outreach.
-Translational research is the systematic movement of research findings into the development of innovative interventions, practices, and policies that may ultimately improve health and well-being, and also the use of knowledge derived from interventions, practices, and policies to inform research.
+TR is the systematic movement of research findings into the development of innovative interventions, practices, and policies that may ultimately improve health and well-being, and also the use of knowledge derived from interventions, practices, and policies to inform research.
 We envision a bi-directional pathway between scientific research and community practice, bridging these two realms in more effective ways.
+The BCTR was named in honor of Cornell’s renowned developmental psychologist Urie Bronfenbrenner, who pioneered a multidisciplinary and translational approach to human development and helped create the federal Head Start program.

-The center fosters research to understand and discover solutions to human problems across multiple levels of analysis (individual, interpersonal, community, organizational, governmental), as well as to identify, evaluate, and disseminate evidence-based and cost-efficient practices and programs.
+The Bronfenbrenner Center fosters research to understand and discover solutions to human problems across multiple levels of analysis (individual, interpersonal, community, organizational, governmental), as well as to identify, evaluate, and disseminate evidence-based and cost-efficient practices and programs.
 The BCTR focuses on research that informs policy issues and debates.
-Further, the center engages stakeholders at the local, state, and national levels in more effective partnerships with CHE researchers.
-In these efforts, the center responds to the call in the University Strategic Plan to “strongly connect extension and outreach to on-campus research and educational strengths.”
+Further, we engage stakeholders at the local, state, and national levels in more effective partnerships with CHE researchers.
+In these efforts, the Bronfenbrenner Center responds to the call in the University Strategic Plan to “strongly connect extension and outreach to on-campus research and educational strengths.”

 - An incubator of translational research projects in the social and behavioral sciences at Cornell